Contextual information integration for stance detection via cross-attention: Context integration for stance detection

-Finally, we add a classification head to the input encoder which consists of a pooling layer, dropout and a linear classification layer.
-The parameters of both modules are optimized using the standard cross-entropy loss.

-An alternative approach would be to append contextual information to the input text.
-However, it is limited in length by the maximum sequence length of the model in use.
-Our architecture is flexible with regard to the number of context sentences which can be encoded.
-In the case of multiple sentences, we average the cross-attention for all of them with regard to the input.

-\subsection{Context Retrieval}
+\subsection{Context retrieval}

-The \inject~model expects the context in natural language form and is therefore flexible with regards to the source of contextual information.
-We evaluate different sources for extracting contextual information: (1) a structured knowledge base which stores knowledge as entity-relationship triplets, (2) a set of causal relations extracted from an encyclopedia, and (3) prompting a large pretrained language model (PLM) using predefined question templates.
+The \inject~model expects the context in natural language form and is therefore flexible with regard to the source of contextual information.
+To showcase, we evaluate different context sources that we deem relevant for inferring stance relations: (1) a structured knowledge base which stores knowledge as entity-relationship triplets, (2) a set of causal relations extracted from an encyclopedia, and (3) prompting a large pretrained language model using predefined question templates.
 The latter provides an intuitive interface to prompt for relevant sample-specific context, especially in the absence of suitable knowledge bases.

-In the following we describe our approach to extract contextual information.
-Examples are provided in \autoref{tab:kbs}.
+We neither expect these sources to always provide \textit{perfect} contextual information nor to be suitable for all of the heterogeneous stance detection applications (see §\ref{ssec:datasets}).
+However, our proposed architecture is designed to be robust, i.e. it utilizes beneficial context and ignores irrelevant information.
+In the following, we describe each approach in detail.

-\paragraph{ConceptNet} ConceptNet~\citep{conceptnet5.5} is a directed graph whose nodes are concepts and whose edges are assertions of commonsense about these concepts.
-For every edge, ConceptNet provides a textual description of the type of node relationship along with a weight which is based on the frequency that type of connection between words was detected in the corpus ConceptNet was trained on.
+\paragraph{ConceptNet} Oftentimes, commonsense knowledge is beneficial to correctly infer the stance towards a target and has been shown to complement stance classification~\citep{liu-etal-2021-enhancing}.
+Therefore, we use ConceptNet~\citep{conceptnet5.5} which is a directed graph whose nodes are concepts and whose edges are assertions of commonsense about these concepts.
+For every edge, ConceptNet provides a textual description of the type of node relationship.
+Further, ConceptNet provides a weight factor for every edge computed based on the edge frequency within the ConceptNet training corpus.